-Ms. Srinivasan has extensive experience with senior-level leadership roles in the areas of urban district change, non-profit education reform, and educational technology.
+Srinivasan has extensive experience with senior-level leadership roles in the areas of urban district change, nonprofit education reform, and educational technology.
 As deputy chancellor of the New York City Department of Education from 2003 to 2006, she directed and managed the long-term strategic planning of the Human Resources division and the Student Enrollment Planning and Operations division, and launched the Parent and Community Engagement division.
-She designed and implemented Project Home Run, a strategically redesigned and streamlined system for recruiting, hiring, and placing teachers and school principals that greatly increased the teacher talent available to high-needs schools and has been replicated nationwide.
+She designed and implemented Project Home Run, a strategically redesigned and streamlined system for recruiting, hiring, and placing teachers and school principals that greatly increased the teacher talent available to high-needs schools, a program that has been replicated nationwide.

-As President of Time to Know, an educational technology company, Ms. Srinivasan worked to provide teachers with a suite of integrated tools for curriculum planning, classroom management, and student assessment designed to foster deeper learning by students through writing, project work, problem-solving, and creative activities.
-She later co-founded FieroNow, a technology company created to equip education organizations with meaningful and actionable feedback from their stakeholders, and with the data needed to respond.
+As president of Time to Know, an educational technology company, Srinivasan worked to provide teachers with a suite of integrated tools for curriculum planning, classroom management, and student assessment designed to foster deeper learning by students through writing, project work, problem-solving, and creative activities.
+She later cofounded FieroNow, a technology company created to equip education organizations with meaningful and actionable feedback from their stakeholders, as well as with the data needed to respond.

-Ms. Srinivasan began her career at the law firm Shearman and Sterling LLP.
-In 1993, she joined BMG Entertainment as a Senior Director, Legal and Business Affairs, rising to Senior Vice President, Legal and Business Affairs, and General Counsel Worldwide.
+Srinivasan began her career at law firm Shearman and Sterling LLP.
+In 1993, she joined BMG Entertainment as senior director of Legal and Business Affairs, rising to senior vice president of Legal and Business Affairs, and general counsel worldwide.
 She is a graduate of Harvard College and Harvard Law School.
-She serves on the boards of School Leaders Network, Peace First, and Young Audiences New York, and was a founding member of the Consortium for Policy Research in Education’s task force on Strategic Management of Human Capital.
+She serves on the advisory boards of College Promise Campaign, Education Equity Lab, EdTech Evidence Exchange, Reach Higher, and Global Science of Learning for Education Network.
+She is also a Pahara Fellow.